ROBOTIS-GIT/emanual/docs/en/software/rplus2/manager.md

 3. From the menu on the right, clicking the “Factory Reset” button will restore all settings of the product to their factory default configuration.
     (The ID and Baud Rate value will not be changed.)
-    From the menu on the right, clicking the “Rebooting” button will restart the corresponding Dynamixel.
+    From the menu on the right, clicking the “Rebooting” button will restart the corresponding DYNAMIXEL.
-    From the menu on the right, click the “Turn On/Off Torque” button will turn the corresponding Dynamixel’s torque on or off.
+    From the menu on the right, click the “Turn On/Off Torque” button will turn the corresponding DYNAMIXEL torque on or off.

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_17.jpg)

-4. From the menu on the right, click the “Turn On Torque” button to turn the Dynamixel’s torque on.
+4. From the menu on the right, click the “Turn On Torque” button to turn DYNAMIXEL torque on.

 5. In the Control Table list, search and select the “Goal Position” item.